 We will use your data to link it with donations to the Trust, so we can claim Gift Aid on it and direct donations to the charities of your choice.
 If you are a Giving What We Can member we may use it in our annual Giving Review.
 We may also use anonymised, aggregated data about the size of donations to our charities in our public materials.
 We will ask you about any further uses of your data.

 Yes, and we will make sure that the money always goes to the most cost-effective charities we can find, even if those charities change.
-Please email us at firstname.lastname@example.org if you are thinking of doing this.
+Please see our page on bequests for more information about arranging this.

 No, the Trust is just an option for way of donating, while the Pledge is a commitment to give a proportion of your income.
 The Trust can help you fulfil your Pledge, but non-members can use the Trust as well.
 Members are not obliged to give through the Trust, and can donate to other charities they believe to be effective if they wish.